ahsaan-uddin/Shell-scripts/README.md

 # Shell-scripts
 # Resource Monitor Script

-## Overview
+# System Monitoring Script

+This Bash script monitors key system resources, including disk space, memory, and CPU usage, providing real-time data and logging it for future reference.
+It ensures that system administrators are promptly alerted when resource usage exceeds set thresholds, allowing them to take preventive action before system performance is affected.

+### Features:

+- **Disk Space Monitoring:**
+The script checks the total disk usage.
+If it exceeds a specified threshold (e.g., 10%), an alert is generated.
+- **Memory Usage Monitoring:**
+It tracks available memory and sends a warning if memory falls below a certain threshold (e.g., 500 MiB).
+- **CPU Usage Monitoring:**
-The `resource_monitor.sh` script monitors system resources such as CPU usage, memory usage, and disk usage.
-It logs the usage data every 5 minutes and sends email alerts if any thresholds are exceeded:
+The script monitors CPU load average and alerts if CPU usage is too high.

-- **CPU Usage:** Sends an alert if CPU usage exceeds 80%.
-- **Disk Usage:** Sends an alert if available disk space falls below 20%.

-The resource usage data is logged in a file named `resource_usage.log`.

-## Features
-- Logs CPU, memory, and disk usage every 5 minutes.
-- Sends email alerts when resource thresholds are breached.
-- Easy to configure for custom thresholds and email notifications.
+- **Logging:**
+Every 5 minutes, the script logs the system resource usage to a file (`resource_usage.log`) for future reference using crontab
+- **Email Alerts:**
+If any resource usage crosses the set thresholds, an email alert is sent to the administrator.
+The email includes warnings for high CPU usage, low memory, or insufficient disk space.

+### Technologies Used:

+- **Linux & Bash:** The core of the script is written in Bash for Linux environments.
+- **SMTP & Postfix:** The email alert functionality is set up using SMTP and Postfix.

 ## Usage
 ### 1. Clone the Repository: